 - cheese- good old cheddar cubes.
 You can use almost any cheese you’d like.

-I used my favorite three compartment glass storage containers from Prep Naturals (you can find them here –> affiliate link).
+I used my favorite 3 compartment meal prep containers from Prep Naturals (you can find them here –> affiliate link).

 I love that they are glass because it means my food stays fresher and I don’t need to worry about chemicals.
 The downside is that they are heavier to be taking in your bag to work, and they are harder to fit in the dishwasher.